CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ###Use the CLI

 ####Run a Flow
+When a flow is run, the entire directory in which the flow resides is scanned recursively (including all subfolders) for files with a valid SLANG extension.
+All of the files found are compiled by the CLI.
+If the `--cp` flag is used, all of the directories listed there will be scanned and compiled recursively as well.

 To run a flow located at `c:/.../your_flow.sl`, enter the following at the `slang>` prompt:
 ```bash
 slang>run --f c:/.../your_flow.sl